isomerpages/govtech-stp/_atp-brunei/01a-atp-requirements-and-process.md

           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;"> a valid visa (for visa-required visitors); and</li>
         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;"> a mobile device with the TraceTogether app already downloaded and activated.</li>
     </ol>
- Visitors who do not have any of the above may be refused boarding
+ Visitors who do not have any of the above may be refused entry into Singapore by ICA.
  </td>
  </tr>
   </tbody>